|

 Bad Basil Companion Plants

 Basil is generally an all-around good guy companion, and there are few plants it does not get along with.
-It would help if you avoided Rue and the Mediterranian herbs that like dry, hot growing conditions, like thyme and sage.
+It would help if you avoided Rue and the Mediterranean herbs that like dry, hot growing conditions, like thyme and sage.

 Common Rue